How to tell your children about divorce and separation: seven top tips

 Is co-parenting or parallel parenting the most effective method?

 Ultimately, the best approach will depend on the unique dynamics of your family.
-For some parents, parallel parenting will be more effective than co-parenting, if communication is strained.
-You can find out more about this through our blog.
+For some parents, parallel parenting will be more effective than co-parenting, particularly if communication is strained.
+You can find out more about different types of parenting styles on our blog.

 Read More